am-lola/HoLola/README.md

 https://developer.microsoft.com/en-us/windows/mixed-reality/using_the_hololens_emulator

 ### Building & Deploying the External DLLs

+NOTE: Recent builds are checked in under the HoLola Unity project, so this should only be necessary if you are making changes to either DLL.

 Both the native and managed DLLs can be build from `LolaComms.sln` under [/net/LolaComms](./net/LolaComms).